Tanz0rz/haxe-fmod/MIGRATION.md

 - GUIDs are `FmodGuid`, an abstract over the braced text form.
 It converts to and from `String`, so string call sites keep compiling.
 - `haxefmod.studio.CoreSound` is deprecated.
 Use `haxefmod.core.Sound`.
 - `FmodManager.GetBusMute(path)` is now `GetBusIsMuted(path)`, and `GetBusMuteMaster()` is `GetBusIsMutedMaster()`.
 The setters keep their names.
+- `FmodManager.SetEventParameterOnSong`, `GetEventParameterOnSong`, and `SetEventParameterOnSongWithLabel` are now `SetSongParameter`, `GetSongParameter`, and `SetSongParameterWithLabel`.
+The old names remain as deprecated aliases for this release and the compiler warns at every use.
 - `FmodManager.SetWindowFocused(focused)` and `IsWindowFocused()` moved to `FmodRuntime.setWindowFocused(focused)` and `FmodRuntime.isWindowFocused()`.
 The engine setup calls already report focus there.
 A game that reported focus itself changes the two call sites. `FmodManager.SetMuteWhenUnfocused` stays.

 ## HTML5 builds